 - Managed to clear JEE Advanced with a rank of 15607, which unfortunately was not sufficient to secure a seat at one of the IITs.
 But, things weren’t as bleak when it came to JEE Mains and a rank of 8943 helped me secure a seat at the Delhi Technological University (erstwhile Delhi College of Engineering), New Delhi.

 - Chose Mathematics and Computing Engineering because of the kind of versatility the branch has to offer.
 It is an eclectic combination of pure, abstract and applied maths, computer science and finance.
-It has left a wide variety of options at my disposal and I am learning something that will be of great use to me in future.
+It has enabled me to develop a structured thought process and given me a very well-rounded education.

 - Led an international award-winning news satire website “News That Matters Not” for close to a year.
 It was a great learning curve and met some really awesome people.
 I am proud of the work I did.

 - Went to IIM Ahmedabad for a summer internship post the first year of my engineering.
 The experience helped me realise that the business world interests me.